luxaritas/reaper-config/README.md

 - Toggle Selected FX Offline + Lock: Handy for when you want to quickly enable/disable VSTs on some tracks to save resources (particularly when offlining FX by default in a template), and have a visual indicator that it is indeed disabled.
+- Mode: All: Show all tracks, using small track heights for the first two layers of tracks and collapsed for all other tracks
+- Mode: Sources: Show only tracks under sources folder, using small track heights
+- Mode: Active: Show only tracks with items, using full track heights
+- Mode: Mix: Show only tracks under mix stems, effects, and delivery, using full track heights

 ## SWS Colors
 [SWS/Main.SWSColor](./SWS/Main.SWSColor) contains my primary color pallet corresponding to different instrument sections,